Pablo Kleinman: Journalism and media

 He has also been featured on English-language television newscasts in the U.S. and Canada, usually talking about Latin American issues.

 In April 2013, Kleinman became publisher of El Medio, the first Spanish-language political opinion journal about the Middle East.
 The magazine became known for espousing a pro-Western editorial line, something uncommon among most Spanish-language publications.
-It features points of view generally favorable to the United States, to Israel, and to supporters of liberal democracy throughout the Middle East.
+It featured points of view generally favorable to the United States, to Israel, and to supporters of liberal democracy throughout the Middle East.

 Kleinman regularly guest hosted the daily current affairs show, initially just on Los Angeles's KTNQ and later also on Univision's nationwide talk radio network, Univision America, between 2009 and 2014.
-He later hosted the conservative Radio California Libre (Radio Free California) program on KTNQ from late 2019 until it was cancelled in January 2021 shortly after the 2021 United States Capitol attack.
+He later hosted his own talk show, Radio California Libre (Radio Free California) on Univision's KTNQ until it was cancelled, ostensibly for political reasons, a day after the 2021 United States Capitol attack.

 Political career

 Kleinman describes himself as being politically center-right.
-In early 2009, he took to organizing the Fundación Californiana or Californiana Foundation, a Section 501(c)(3) educational charity dedicated to reaffirming the notion of Hispanics as part of the mainstream of American society, primarily through its Romualdo Pacheco Initiative, and to educating the public on the principles of individual self-reliance and market economics in both English and Spanish.
+In early 2009, he took to organizing the Fundación Californiana, a Section 501(c)(3) educational charity dedicated to reaffirming the notion of Hispanics as part of the mainstream of American society, primarily through its Romualdo Pacheco Initiative, and to educating the public on the principles of individual self-reliance and market economics in both English and Spanish.